litterarii_hero-2116x550

 Wines in Croatia, just like in other countries of the world need to come from well known wine regions and have a long heritage.

-Well in our case, the wine didn’t come from the famous wine region or from a long time ago.
+Another wine brand we worked on didn’t come from the famous wine region or from a long time ago.
 It was a new wine, from the island that was two centuries ago a great place for producing wine.
 But if you ask me, this was a very poor beginning for a brand consultant.
 The most important part for us was that the wine was truly excellent owing to the excellent climate, soil, position, weather conditions and the expert enologist.

 We needed the point of differentiation that would help our client with international distribution.
 Their aim was to be distributed in Europe, USA, Canada, even Japan.
 Our question was how to break through the ever increasing and highly competitive international market in the high-medium price range.
 The answer was easy.
 Find one distinguishable mark that sets this wine apart from the rest of the wines in the market.